SuPeRTRoNeRD/PAJUPL/Meta Info/README.md

-# This Directory contains references to Overleaf Project with the documentation of PAJUPL
+# This directory contains the rules, foundations and goals using which PAJUPL is designed.